Free Oracle VPS

 .

 - Your instance will now begin provisioning.
 This can take a few minutes.
-Once it is done, make your way to the dashboard of your instance.
-You should
+You will be taken to the 'Work requests' tab where you will see the status of your instance creation.

 Connecting to our VPS